jarokaz/mlops-labs/examples/mlops-env-on-gcp/provisioning-kfp/README.md

 The script goes through the following steps:
 1. Enables required cloud services
 1. Provisions an MVP infrastructure to host a standalone deployment of Kubeflow Pipelines.
-This step has been automated with **Terraform**:
+This step has been automated with [Terraform](https://www.terraform.io/):
     1. Creates a VPC
     1. Creates and configures a GKE cluster
     1. Creates an instance of Cloud SQL
     1. Creates a GCS bucket
     1. Creates a service account for GKE worker nodes and a service account to be used by KFP pipelines
 1. Deploys Kubeflow Pipelines and configures the KFP services to use Cloud SQL for ML metadata management and GCS for artifact storage.
-This step has been automated with **Kustomize**.
+This step has been automated with [Kustomize](https://kustomize.io/).

 ## Running the installation script